Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Background and related work

-The studies further highlight how increased investment further impacts both GDP and entrepreneurial growth within the concerned countries.
-The latter has been further elaborated in follow-up studies showing how number of new ventures grow with increasing number of contributions~\citep{wright2023open}.
+The studies further highlight how increased investment had an impact on both GDP and entrepreneurial growth within the concerned countries.
+The latter has been further elaborated in follow-up studies showing that the number of new ventures increases with the number of contributions~\cite{wright2023open}.